Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Introduction

 \section{Introduction}

-In space physics, journal articles, software, and online resources, the definition of a coordinate system is typically given by citing a reference that describes it.
+In space physics, coordinate systems are usually referenced by an acronym.
+The coordinate system's definition is typically assumed or given by citing a reference that describes it.
 This work stems from a project to develop a standard for terms and descriptions for coordinate system acronyms such as \texttt{GEI}, \texttt{GSE}, \texttt{GSM}, and their commonly used variations, e.g., \texttt{GEI\_J2000}, \texttt{GEI\_MOD}; see \ref{sect:glossary} for definitions and \citeA{Russell1971}, \citeA{Hapgood1992}, \citeA{Franz2002}, and \citeA{Laundal2016} for additional details.
-The objective is that, given a statement such as ``the vector measurements in \texttt{ABC} were transformed into \texttt{XYZ}," a scientist with measurements in \texttt{ABC} would be able to reproduce the transformation with the only uncertainty being due to rounding errors associated with floating point precision.
+The objective is that, given a statement such as ``the vector measurements in \texttt{ABC} were transformed into \texttt{XYZ},'' a scientist with measurements in \texttt{ABC} would be able to reproduce the transformation\add[a]{,} with the only uncertainty being due to rounding errors associated with floating\add[a]{-}point precision.

+Currently, this is not possible due to the lack of standards.
+At present, the best that can be achieved is a citation to the definition in one of the papers above, but this is not sufficient for reproducibility -- in this work we show that how a given coordinate frame definition can be implemented in different ways, leading to different data providers giving different locations for a spacecraft and different software libraries giving different answers for \remove[r1]{a} the transformation of a vector from one coordinate system to another.

 As documented in this work, comparing data transformed with different software is complicated by the fact that transform implementations are not unique, introducing unknown uncertainty.
 In the early era of space physics, uncertainty due to implementation differences was much smaller than measurement uncertainty.
-Here, we argue that, in some applications, these differences matter and that implementation uncertainty poses an unnecessary impediment to reproducibility and intercomparison of data.
+Here, we argue that, in some applications, these differences matter and that implementation uncertainty poses an unnecessary impediment to reproducibility and data intercomparison.
 In addition, as a matter of scientific practice, terms and definitions should be precise.

 Our background research revealed additional issues that must be addressed to meet the objective of reproducibility in the sense defined above.
 First, implementing a given coordinate system given a general description requires making implementation choices.
 Therefore, terms and definitions for reference implementations are also needed.
-In sections~\ref{sect:terminology}, we note that in astronomy and the earth sciences, this has been recognized and addressed, and we describe their terminology and conventions.
+In section~\ref{sect:terminology}, we note that in astronomy and the Earth sciences, this has been recognized and addressed, and we describe their terminology and conventions.